RelationalAI CLI

 flag.

-Here is an example JSON file john.json:
+Here’s an example JSON file john.json

 {